Sants: We wanted banks to hold more capital

 This decision to supervise banks more intensively is in part precisely because the FSA expects to lose the international battle to impose significantly higher capital requirements on the world's biggest banks, what are known as the G-SIFIs, or globally systemically important financial institutions (the likes of HSBC, Barclays and Royal Bank of Scotland).

 "The presumption in our paper [on the creation of the PRA] is that we would have liked more capital than we are likely to get", he said.
-"So supervision becomes more important".'No secret'
+"So supervision becomes more important".

 The point is that the more capital banks are forced to hold as protection against potential losses, the more stupidly they can be permitted to behave - because they would be able to absorb the losses generated by their recklessness and stupidity without being in danger of collapsing or asking taxpayers for help.